 Our Class A Common Stock and Public Warrants are currently listed on Nasdaq under the symbols "BNZI" and "BNZIW," respectively.
 Prior to the consummation of the Business Combination, our Class A Common Stock and our Public Warrants were listed on Nasdaq under the symbols "VII" and "VIIAW," respectively.
-As of December 14, 2023, following the completion of the Business Combination, there were 83 holders of record of our Class A Common Stock and one holder of record of our Public Warrants.
+As of February 13, 2024, there were 86 holders of record of our Class A Common Stock and one holder of record of our Public Warrants.